-A captive portal is a web page or splash screen displayed before users can access the Internet, apps, or services using a desktop computer or mobile device.
-Often, captive portals display as login interfaces to guest WiFi connections, like those you find in restaurants, cafes, airport lounges, and hotel business centers.
+A captive portal is a web or splash page displayed before users can authenticate onto WiFi using a desktop computer or mobile device.
+Often, captive portals display as login interfaces for guest WiFi connections, like those you find in restaurants, cafes, airport lounges, and hotel business centers.

 How Captive Portals Work